Todd McMillon

-Todd Merlin McMillon (born September 26, 1974) is a former American football cornerback, formerly of the Chicago Bears of the NFL.
-He was signed originally as an undrafted free agent out of Northern Arizona University.
+Todd Merlin McMillon (born September 26, 1974) is an American former professional football player who was a cornerback for the Chicago Bears of the National Football League (NFL).
+He played college football for the Northern Arizona Lumberjacks before being signed as an undrafted free agent.
 He also spent three years with the Saskatchewan Roughriders of the CFL.
 In 2001, he played for the Frankfurt Galaxy of NFL Europe and earned NFL Europe All-Pro honors.

 McMillon models for such retailers as the GAP in his spare time, which has earned him the nickname "Runway" with his teammates.
 He also appeared on an episode of Teammates on ESPN with teammate Brian Urlacher.

 In June 2013, McMillon was told by his doctor that he had prostate cancer, and stated, "When he told me I was positive for cancer, I just went numb.
 I thought he had the wrong test.
 I played in the NFL.
 I am super healthy.
 I work out all the time, so I am in really good shape.
 I was like, 'This can't be me.
 I'm only 39 and I have prostate cancer?'"
 In August, McMillon had his prostate removed, which had contained the disease.